awsdocs/amazon-s3-userguide/doc_source/RESTAuthentication.md

  Note that the CanonicalizedResource includes the bucket name, but the HTTP Request\-URI does not\. \(The bucket is specified by the Host header\.\)

 **Note**
-The following Python script calculates the preceeding signature, using the provided parameters\.
+The following Python script calculates the preceding signature, using the provided parameters\.
 You can use this script to construct your own signatures, replacing the keys and StringToSign as appropriate\.

 ```
  1. import base64